AdobeDocs/campaign-web.en/help/v8/workflows/activities/incremental-query.md

 The population already targeted by previous executions is stored in the workflow.
 This means that two workflows started from the same template do not share the same log.
 However, two tasks based on the same incremental query in the same workflow use the same log.

-If the result of an incremental query is equal to 0 during one of its executions, the workflow is paused until the query’s next programmed execution.
+If the result of an incremental query is equal to 0 during one of its executions, the workflow is paused until the query's next programmed execution.
 The transitions and activities that follow the incremental query are therefore not processed before the following execution.

 ## Configure the Incremental query activity {#incremental-query-configuration}